GatorSethBarber/SoftwareEngineeringGroup24/Sprint2.md

 * Fixed existence angular component unit tests
 * Added functionality to brands page to get card count in real time
 * Created routing capabilities to integrate Golang
+* User are able to create an account and login to their account to access the home page

 ## Back End